chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 ## 3.1.
 Analyze network

-Perform basic network analysis.
-Tools > Network Analyzer > Network Analysis > Analyze network ; then choose "undirected"
+Perform basic network analysis. ``Tools > Analyze network``.
+Consider the network is not directed.

 * Start with the Karate Club network
 * The analysis adds some node attributes
 * Look at these node attributes (e.g., find the node with the largest betweenness centrality)
 * [**REPORT**] Indicate the number of the node with largest betweenness centrality in the Karate Club
-* Try the same with Star Wars
+* Try the same with *Star Wars*
 * [**REPORT**] Indicate the name of the three nodes with largest betweenness centrality in Star Wars

 ## 3.2.
 Plot different distributions

-Look at the results from the network analysis (you will need to go to "View > Show results panel" -- if it does not show up, try hiding and showing the results panel)
+Look at the results from the network analysis (you will need to go to ``View > Show results panel`` -- if it does not show up, try hiding and showing the results panel)

 * [**REPORT**] Include two plots with degree distributions in Karate Club and Star Wars
 * [**REPORT**] Include two plots with the distribution of shortest path lengths in Karate Club and Star Wars